Shadows (The X-Files): Broadcast and reception

-"Shadows" premiered on Fox on October 22, 1993, and was first broadcast in the United Kingdom on BBC Two on October 24, 1994.
+"Shadows" premiered on Fox on October 22, 1993.
 The episode earned a Nielsen household rating of 5.9 with an 11 share—meaning that in the US, 5.9 percent of television-equipped households, and 11 percent of all households actively watching television, were watching the program.
 It was viewed by 5.6 million households.

-In a retrospective of the first season in Entertainment Weekly, "Shadows" was rated a C+, with the episode being called "exceedingly awkward", while the political context was seen as a weak point.
+In a retrospective of the first season in Entertainment Weekly, "Shadows" was rated a C+, with the episode being called "exceedingly awkward," while the political context was seen as a weak point.
 Keith Phipps, writing for The A.V.
 Club, had mixed feeling about the episode, rating it a C+.
-He felt that the episode's plot worked well, though the supernatural elements seemed "a little corny".
+He felt that the episode's plot worked well, though the supernatural elements seemed "a little corny."
 Matt Haigh, writing for Den of Geek, was more positive about the episode, calling it "fun viewing" and feeling that "with characters we could care about and a far more rounded plot, this proved one of the better episodes so far.
-I still wouldn’t call it a particularly brilliant one, though, either".
+I still wouldn’t call it a particularly brilliant one, though, either."

-Co-writer James Wong felt that the changes he was asked to make to the script led to "Shadows" turning out to be "an average episode", although he felt "the director did a good job with it".
-His partner Glen Morgan had a similar opinion, calling it "a little too ordinary, like you have seen it before, which is exactly what the network wanted at the time.
+Co-writer James Wong felt that the changes he was asked to make to the script led to "Shadows" turning out to be "an average episode," although he felt "the director did a good job with it."
+His partner Glen Morgan had a similar opinion, calling it "a little too ordinary, like you have seen it before, which is exactly what the network wanted at the time."
 Chris Carter had a more positive view of the episode, calling it "very well done, really great effects, and more of a meat-and-potatoes kind of story.
 An FBI sting and a good mystery that Mulder and Scully investigate.
 Overall, a really solid episode."

 The plot for "Shadows" was also adapted as a novel for young adults in 2000 by Ellen Steiber, under the title Haunted.